echandler/USA-GeoGuessr-widget/README.md

 # USA GeoGuessr widget
 Interactive USA map widget for GeoGuessr.com.
-When the player correctly selects the state that the location is in, the state will be highlighted on the widget automatically.
+When the player correctly selects the state that the location is in the state will be highlighted on the widget automatically.

 ### How to use:
 1. Install greasemokey or tampermonkey.